James4Ever0/notes/Hashcat and John the Ripper.md

 There are plenty of mask generation engines for hashcat.
 Find them with `apt`.

 John the Ripper only provides few formats by default.
 To get more formats, install `john-jumbo` instead.

+If the password somehow follows a pattern, use markov chain based rainbow table generator.